Close Menu

 The scene I walked in on: A perfectly organized line of traffic, led by the construction crew.

-When Pretend Play for Toddlers Looks Like Real Work
+When Toddler Play Looks Like Real Work

-My two-year-old picked up a yellow construction truck.
+My three-year-old picked up a yellow construction truck.
 “Vroom… vroom…” He drove it slowly across the bed and parked it carefully at the edge.
-Then he grabbed a blue police car and did the same thing.
-One by one, he was building something.
-Not crashing.
-Not throwing.
-Building.

-I’ve read articles about the benefits of pretend play, but honestly?
-Watching it happen is different.
-This wasn’t chaos.
-It was planned.
+I had read plenty about the benefits of pretend play for toddlers, but watching it happen in real life is completely different.

-He had a vision.
-And I was about to mess it up.
+He had a vision, and I was about to mess it up.

-As he lined up his cars, I decided to “help.”
 I pointed at the blue police car.

 “Hey buddy, the police car should go first, right?
 They lead the way.”